-The Theater’s diverse Board of Directors ranges in skills and backgrounds, with many sharing perspectives from global experiences and/or international roots, seasoned by business expertise.
+The Theater’s diverse Board of Directors ranges in skills and backgrounds, with many sharing perspectives from global experiences seasoned by business expertise and/or international roots.
 As the governing body, they are dedicated volunteers committed to Theater and its mission.

 A 2018 Emmy Award winner, Harvey “Frzy” Daniels is a 2020 Guinness World Record holder and 2020 a member of The Recording Academy/Grammys.